Each individual who files bankruptcy gets to keep basic assets deemed necessary for the debtor’s “fresh start” after bankruptcy.

 Pension rights and 401(k) plans, frequently the largest or second largest asset of most families, are not property of the estate.
 Since retirement plans are outside the estate, the debtor doesn’t have to exempt them to keep them.

-IRA’s and other retirement savings may be property of the estate but are frequently exempt.
-See Property of the estate and Retirement savings in bankruptcy.
-The 2005 amendments to the Bankruptcy Code increased the exemption for IRA’s for all debtors, regardless of state of residence, to $1million plus cost of living adjustments.
+The 2005 amendments to the Bankruptcy Code increased the exemption for IRA’s for all debtors, regardless of state of residence, to $1 million plus cost of living adjustments.

 How much can I exempt?